UMass Minutemen basketball statistical leaders

 The UMass Minutemen basketball statistical leaders are individual statistical leaders of the UMass Minutemen basketball program in various categories, including points, assists, blocks, rebounds, and steals.
 Within those areas, the lists identify single-game, single-season, and career leaders.
-The Minutemen represent the University of Massachusetts Amherst in the NCAA's Atlantic 10 Conference.
+As of the upcoming 2025–26 NCAA Division I season, the Minutemen represent the University of Massachusetts Amherst in the Mid-American Conference.
+UMass had been a member of the Atlantic 10 Conference from that body's 1976 creation as the Eastern Collegiate Basketball League through the 2024–25 season.

 UMass began competing in intercollegiate basketball in 1899.
 However, the school's record book does not generally list records from before the 1950s, as records from before this period are often incomplete and inconsistent.
 Since scoring was much lower in this era, and teams played much fewer games during a typical season, it is likely that few or no players from this era would appear on these lists anyway.

 The NCAA did not officially record assists as a stat until the 1983–84 season, and blocks and steals until the 1985–86 season, but UMass's record books includes players in these stats before these seasons.
 These lists are updated through the end of the 2020–21 season.